davidwjang/davidwjang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Research Economist at the Bureau of Economic Analysis.
+I am currently employed as a Research Economist at the Bureau of Economic Analysis.

-My research interests include **Macroeconomics and Labor Economics**.
+My research interests include macroeconomics and labor economics.

 E-mail: david.jang@bea.gov <br>